zachvalenta/jvns.ca/content/post/2017-03-13-so-you-want-to-be-a-wizard.markdown

 My first favorite thing to do is <strong>learn fundamental concepts</strong>. <br><br>

-This is incredibly useful -- in networking, if you know what a packet is and how it's put together, then it really helps to tackle other more complicated concepts.
+This is incredibly useful -- in networking, if you know what a packet is and how it's put together, then it really helps to tackle other more complicated concepts.<br><br>

+Let me tell you a quick story about how I learned what a system call was.

 </div>
 </div>